 Hot Cross Buns

-Lovely, not too sweet buns, perfect to make ahead of time (dough) and bake on Easter morning.
+Lovely, and not too sweet buns, are perfect to make ahead of time (dough) and bake on Easter morning.

 - 2 cups whole wheat pastry flour

 - 1 teaspoon cinnamon

 - 2 teaspoons kosher salt (affiliate link)

 - zest of one orange (wash the orange well)